 Harassment, as a form of discrimination, is defined as verbal or physical conduct that is directed at an individual or group because of race, color, sex, religion, national origin, age, disability, citizenship, veteran status, or sexual orientation when such conduct is sufficiently severe, pervasive, or persistent so as to have the purpose or effect of interfering with an individual’s or group’s academic or work performance; or of creating a hostile academic or work environment.
 Constitutionally protected expression cannot be considered harassment under this policy.

 Sexual harassment is a form of sex discrimination and includes unwelcome sexual advances, requests for sexual favors, verbal or physical conduct of a sexual nature when: (1) submission to such conduct is made either explicitly or implicitly a term or condition of employment or student status; (2) submission to or rejection of such conduct is used as a basis for evaluation in making personnel or academic decisions affecting that individual; or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s performance as an administrator, faculty member, staff or student, or creating an intimidating, hostile, or offensive environment.
+Sexual violence is a form of sexual harassment which includes sexual assault, sexual battery and sexual coercion.
+Sexual violence is a violation of the Texas Penal Code, UTSA policy, and Title IX of the Education Amendments of 1972.

-Any person who believes they have been subjected to discrimination is urged to immediately report the incident to the Office of Equal Opportunity Services.
+Any person who believes they have been subjected to discrimination or harassment is urged to immediately report the incident to the Office of Equal Opportunity Services.
 Faculty and/or managerial staff are required to immediately report to EOS complaints made to them by faculty, staff, students, or visitors.

 The informal resolution process may be used as a prelude or an alternative to filing a formal complaint.
 Informal resolution may be an appropriate choice where the conduct is not of a serious or repetitive nature and disciplinary action is not required to remedy the situation.
 No formal investigation is involved in the informal resolution process except as determined by the Office of Equal Opportunity Services.
 Assistance is provided in an attempt to resolve possible discrimination if the individual does not wish to file a formal complaint.
 Such assistance includes: (1) strategies for the individual to effectively inform the offending party that his or her behavior is offensive and should cease; (2) action by an appropriate University official to stop the offensive conduct; or (3) modification of the situation in which the offensive conduct occurred.
 However, the University may take more formal action to ensure an environment is free of discrimination.
 EOS will document informal resolutions and retain such documentation.